From Benchmarks to Skills: Low-Rank Factors for LLM Evaluation: Applications: Skill-Based Evaluation

-\item Predict the rest: We then apply Eq.~\eqref{eq:task_recon} with $\hat{\boldsymbol{\lambda}}$ to predict the performance on the new task for all remaining models; rank by the resulting $\hat{\phi}_{\text{task}}$ and select the top candidate. \end{enumerate}
+(3) Predict the rest: We predict performances on the new task for all remaining models, rank by the resulting $\hat{\phi}_{\text{task}}$ and select the top candidate.

-\paragraph{Experimental settings.} To exemplify the approach, we use a \texttt{leave-one-task-out} setup over all $B$ tasks.
-For each held-out task, we first fit a PAF model on the remaining $B-1$ tasks.
-We then evaluate only \(k\) selected models on the held-out task, estimate its factor loadings, and predict the remaining $M-k$ models.
-We compute MSE and Pearson \(r\) between predicted and actual scores on the held-out models, and average across all tasks.
-This yields a mean MSE below 0.20 and a mean Pearson correlation \(r > 0.85\) for well-represented tasks (e.g., \textsc{GLUE\_RTE}, \textsc{BoolQ}, \textsc{CoQA}); higher errors on underrepresented tasks (e.g., \textsc{bAbI}) highlight gaps in the latent skill map~\citep{Muennighoff2023}.
+\paragraph{Experimental settings.} We use a \emph{leave-one-task-out} protocol across all $B$ tasks.
+For each held-out task, we fit a PAF model on the remaining $B-1$ tasks , evaluate \(k\) selected models , estimate factor loadings, and predict the remaining $M-k$ models.
+We compute MSE and Pearson \(r\) between predicted and actual scores on the held-out models, and average across tasks.
+This yields a mean normalized MSE below 0.20 and a mean Pearson correlation \(r > 0.85\) for well-represented tasks (e.g., \textsc{GLUE\_RTE}, \textsc{BoolQ}, \textsc{CoQA}); higher errors on underrepresented tasks (e.g., \textsc{bAbI}) highlight gaps in the latent skill map~\citep{Muennighoff2023}.

-With just \(k\) pilot evaluations and a fixed PAF basis, our pipeline efficiently shortlists optimal models for new tasks within or near the existing skill space—saving annotation and compute.

-We release an open‑source implementation that automates model selection, loading estimation, and performance prediction.
+These results show that performance across models can be accurately predicted from a small subset.

-\textit{Note.} Our final two applications select small, representative task/model subsets --- akin to coreset selection~\citep{Bachem2017coresets,feldman2020introductioncoresetsupdatedsurvey} --- but aim at efficient inference in latent skill space rather than geometric approximation.
+With only \(k\) pilot evaluations and a fixed skill basis, this approach efficiently shortlists strong candidate models for new tasks within or near the existing skill space.\footnote{Our final two applications select small, representative task/model subsets, akin to coreset selection~\citep{Bachem2017coresets,feldman2020introductioncoresetsupdatedsurvey}, but aim at efficient inference in latent skill space rather than geometric approximation.}\footnote{We release code for all applications, enabling easy reuse with new benchmarks and models.}